setusoft/silhouette-play-react-seed/README.md

 ## How does it work

 The application is divided into a backend and a frontend part.
-The frontend part is located in the `app-ui` folder and it is based on the [React Redux Starter Kit].
+The frontend part is located in the `app-ui` folder and it is based on [Neutrino].
 A detailed explanation can be found in the README.md of this folder.
 The frontend application follows the modern JavaScript development workflow.
-This means that in development mode we start an [Express] server on port 3000, which serves your UI.
+This means that in development mode we start an [Express] server on port 5000, which serves your UI.
 This comes with the advantage that you can use [webpack]s [Hot Module Replacement].

 The backend application is a normal Play application which starts on port 9000 and which serves as the API of the frontend.